open-contracting-extensions/ocds_budget_and_spend_extension/examples/README.md

 }
 ```

-> Note: the measures used in these examples ('Committed' / 'Paid' etc.) are arbitrary keys, and any property name may be used within the `measures` object.
-Tools should not anticipate any specific term, and will need to refer to additional contextual information to interpret the exact fiscal measure a property relates to.
+> Note: the measures used in these examples ('Committed' / 'Paid' etc.) are arbitrary keys, and any field name may be used within the `measures` object.
+Tools should not anticipate any specific term, and will need to refer to additional contextual information to interpret the exact fiscal measure a field relates to.

 ## Maintenance